NYC delays start of school year to allow more prep time

 The entire state has been well under that threshold all summer.

-The Democratic governor this month cleared schools to open around the state, while cautioning that they still needed to address parents’ and teachers’ safety concerns.
+The Democratic governor last month cleared schools to open around the state, while cautioning that they still needed to address parents’ and teachers’ safety concerns.